The Psychology Of Retail Queuing

 What is queue management?

 Queue management refers to how you can control the flow of people within a queue and the measures you can take to make the wait time faster and less stressful for customers.
-It is needed in almost every customer-facing industry.
+It's needed in almost every customer-facing industry.
 When implemented well, it can lead to better customer reviews, increased brand loyalty, and a boost in impulse purchases.

 The different types of queue